 Also teach children the Clinch Attacks on Fighting Strategies.

 Spooked by intense media coverage and an Amber Alert, he dropped her off unharmed.
 She helped police find him by having memorized his cellphone number.

 • GPS Child Locator: a child tracking device.
 A variety of models are available.
 I highly recommend these if used with the utmost parental discretion.

 • Personal Security Alarm: (noisemaker or screamer).
 Most attackers won’t chase a noisy target.

 • The RadKids.org superbly covers child self-defense (from bullies, molesters, kidnappers) as well as all-around child safety tips (for fires, traffic, getting lost, etc.) for ages 5-12.
 The instruction level increases for each age group.
-And it’s a terrific bargain: pay the low fee once (which barely covers overhead costs) and your child can return again and again for free at any RadKids location nationwide.
+And it’s a terrific bargain: pay the low fee once (which barely covers overhead costs) and your child can return again and again for free each year at any RadKids location nationwide.

 • The National Center for Missing and Exploited Children (NCMEC) Missing Kids.
 Their 24-hour hotline is 800-THE-LOST (800-843-5678).